Student Cluster Competition

 We come from a wide range of backgrounds, but some activities we enjoy doing include playing video games, watching movies, going to concerts, playing racquetball, fencing, eating, parenting, mountain biking, hiking, and hanging out with friends.
 When we aren't hard at work optimizing our applications with Allinea Forge, we like to enjoy the occasional beverage at a well known University of Texas engineering hotspot, Crown and Anchor.

 When it comes to our members, when Austin's not busy working as a System's Administrator for a local Austin company, he enjoys speaking and learning French, as well as music.
 Jeremie, when not studying or doing computational mathematics research, is an avid concert goer and is attending this year's ACL.
 Jamie is a veteran member of UT Austin's nationally ranked fencing team.
 Collin enjoys hiking multi-day trails and looks forward to hiking the Appalachian trail or Pacific Crest Trail after graduation.
-Carlos came to the United States at the age of nine when he moved to Austin, TX and resided ever since.
+Carlos came to the United States at the age of nine when he moved to Austin, Texas and resided ever since.
 Carlos also just welcomed a second baby boy into his family!
 Outside of Electrical and Computer Engineering, Vivian enjoys embarking on personal projects from designing musical shoes for an art exhibition to creating an embedded systems video game.

 - If your team had a theme song, what would it be?